 A Part D drug plan or Part C Medicare Advantage plan may include gap coverage, though these plans aren’t available everywhere and may have a higher premium.
 Plans are available by location, if you don’t live in the service area, you’re not eligible for that policy.

 Online you can compare the total annual cost of your medications with all the plans in your area to find your most affordable option.
-You can even see if you’re expected to hit the gap based on your prescriptions, the pharmacy you use, and the available policy.
+You can even see if you’re expected to hit the gap based on your prescriptions, your pharmacy, and the available policy.

 If you’re unsure how to compare plans or want an expert opinion, working with an insurance agent is a great way to discover the most cost-effective plan for you.

-While the coverage gap has closed, it doesn’t mean that it goes away.
-After the Initial Coverage Period, people with Medicare will pay a higher portion of their drug costs.
+While the coverage gap has closed, it doesn’t mean it disappears.
+After the Initial Coverage Period, people with Medicare will pay more of their drug costs.